KSP-RO/RP-1/README.md

 **Requirements:**
 - Realism Overhaul and all its required mods
-- Community Tech Tree (and Tree Manager, to load it)
+- Community Tech Tree (and Tech Manager, to load it)
 - Lack's SXT (although only the engines have RO configs as of yet)

 **Recommended:**